Visiting medical students from the U.S. and Canada

 The student will participate in the diagnosis and management of inpatient and ER ophthalmology consults, working closely with the ophthalmology consult resident and attending on service; Student attends regularly scheduled grand rounds, didactic lectures, conferences in ophthalmic basic and clinical science.
 Students should be familiar with basic examination techniques such as tonometry, ophthalmoscopy, and biomicroscopy (slit lamp).

-Clerkship Administrator: TBD
+Clerkship Administrator: Jessica Jin

 Phone: 206.744.4927